rob-blackbourn/jetblack-pnl/README.md

 matched the buys.

 FIFO is used by convention.
-It's origin may be in standard accounting, where old stock might have been cheaper to acquire, and matching new sales against old purchases ensured the P&L was not skewed by old inventory.
+It's origin may be in standard accounting, where old stock would likely have been cheaper to acquire, and matching new sales against old purchases ensured the P&L was not skewed by old inventory.
 It is not the only methodology however.
 Traders sometimes prefer a "worst price" approach, were a sell is matched against the highest price buy.